Redocly/redoc/docs/redoc-faq.md

 **How can I use ReDoc to automatically generate code samples?**

 Unfortunately, ReDoc does not support automatically generating code samples.
-It can, however, render them.
+However, it can render them.
 You can use a tool like Postman to generate the code samples.
 Additionally, you can store each sample in a separate file and use scripts to bundle them into the spec.
 Consider using [Yeoman Generator](https://github.com/Rebilly/generator-openapi-repo) for this task.

 **I am seeing strange text such as `â€"204` in place of the `No Content` response icon.**